Are you thinking of flying business class for the first time? Not all products are equal, so here’s an essential guide to choosing the best flight.

 Heck yes!
 We were soon settling down in our comfy seats, drink in hand, scanning that morning’s newspaper, feeling rather pleased with ourselves.
 Then it all went wrong.
 Shortly after take-off, smoke started billowing out of the cockpit and the plane was forced to do an emergency landing back at Cairns.
 Fuel was dumped over the bay and fire engines raced to greet the aircraft.
 Our travel plans – and our nerves – were in tatters.

 Fast forward to 2010 and a trip to Peru.
 The relatively modest price difference between economy and business class meant that it would almost rude not to treat myself to a little more comfort on my return flight to Lima.
 The Delft houses gifted on these KLM flights as a souvenir graces the top of my bookcase to this day.
 The Bols liqueur they once held has long since gone.

 This was a turning point for me.
 Although a frequent flyer, I am not that keen on flying.
-However, I do like a good business class product.
-From fast track security to exploring the lounge to relaxing in a flatbed seat sipping a glass of champagne, I love the whole experience.
+However, I do like a good business class flight.
+From fast track security to exploring the lounge to relaxing in a flatbed seat, sipping a glass of champagne, I love the whole experience.
 Now, for any flight over 6 hours, it’s business class for me.

 Friends ask me one of two things.
 Firstly, how do I go about choosing a business-class flight and, secondly, isn’t it very expensive?
 This blog post addresses the first of these questions.

-There are four main factors that I consider when choosing a business class flights:
+There are four main factors that I consider when choosing a business class flight: